 - Medical practitioners with no special training and skill but an awareness of the importance of psychological issues in medical practice and a desire to learn to address them within their own lives and practices.

 Who are the Australian Society for Psychological Medicine Friends?

 - Doctors who are not registered in Australia or New Zealand.

 - Psychologists, social workers, occupational therapists, psychiatric nurses and other counsellors.

 - Other individuals and organisations who are interested in psychological medicine and in promoting information and contributing to research about psychological medicine, when relevant; and people who want to receive the benefits of membership of our organisation.

-Why do we need psychologically skilled GPs and specialists when we can refer to psychologists and psychiatrists?
+Why do we need GPs and specialists with psychological skills when we can refer to psychologists and psychiatrists?

 - Skilled GPs have a combination of medical and psychological skills which puts them in a unique position to understand the nature of a patient’s distress be it physical, social, psychological or emotional or, as is more usual, a combination of some or all of these factors.
 Assessment and treatment become more holistic and more efficient.

 - Generalist mental health skills are distinct from psychiatric and psychological skills and therefore require an organisation to champion and support those who do this important work in our community.

 - ASPM can develop Advanced Mental Health skills in its members to better serve our communities.